 Big Ben and Elizabeth Tower are two of many London landmarks that survived bombings during the World Wars.

-Do you know any fun, interesting or strange facts about Big Ben that we’ve not mentioned?
+Do you know any interesting or fun Big Ben that we’ve not mentioned?
 Share them here in the comments section below!